forestgrape/coronavirus/10_vaccines/vaccines.md

 Immunisation and vaccination are used here as follows:

 > ##### Immunisation
-> *Immunisation* prepares the immune system  prevents a disease but not necessarily infection.
+> *Immunisation* prepares the immune system  prevents a disease and possible damage but not necessarily infection.

 > ##### Vaccination
 > *Vaccination* teaches the immune system how to handle something.
-Even though the goal of vaccination usually is to prevent a disease, this is not specified.

 * Vaccination can provide immunization i.e. to prevent a disease.
 * In literature vaccination is often used more specific e.g. "stimulating antibodies production against something harmful or the agent of a disease".
 Here the more general usage, given above, is used since: